brainhubeu/license-auditor/CONTRIBUTING.md

 ### Testing

-- run `test:unit` from the project root
+- To run unit tests, run `test:unit` from the project root
+- To run E2E tests, run `test:e2e` from the project root